aws-samples/ai-ml-sagemaker-multi-model-pipeline/README.md

 ## Assumptions and Prerequisites

 - S3 bucket `sagemaker-restate-<AWS ACCOUNT ID>` is created and raw data has been uploaded to `s3://sagemaker-restate-<AWS ACCOUNT ID>/raw/california/`.
 - SageMaker project is already created.
+Recommendation is to create a SageMaker project using [SageMaker-provide MLOps template for model building, training, and deployment template](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html#sagemaker-projects-templates-code-commit).
 - Necessary IAM service roles are already created.

 ## Security